MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-handle-inventory-and-manufacturing-costs.md

 ms.date: 06/16/2021
 ms.author: edupont
 ---
-# Handling Inventory and Manufacturing Costs
+# <a name="handling-inventory-and-manufacturing-costs" />Handling Inventory and Manufacturing Costs

 Although much of the cost accounting functionality is expressed in underlying processes with no user interaction, such as entry application and automatic cost adjustment, a number of fields, pages, and reports are aimed at users who directly or indirectly manage the cost of items or operations.